campudus/tableaux-frontend/README.md

 ## Project configuration
-Project configuration is done via a `config.json` in the base directory.
+Default project configuration can be overwritten via a `config.json` in the base directory or via environment variables.

+**Example for config.json**

 ```
 {